10 things you need to know about going vegan

-5. Set up by a husband and wife team in 2014, Veganuary is a global campaign to encourage people to go vegan for the first month of the year.
+5. Veganuary was set up by a husband and wife team in 2014.
+Veganuary is a global campaign to encourage people to go vegan for the first month of the year.
 Last year, more than 20,000 people signed up.

-6. There are more famous vegans than you can shake a (celery) stick at.
-Brad Pitt, Bill Clinton, Pamela Anderson, James Cameron, Joaquin Phoenix, Sinead O'Connor and Michelle Pfeiffer have embraced veganism.
+6. There are more famous vegans than you can shake a (celery) stick at, including Brad Pitt, Bill Clinton, Pamela Anderson, James Cameron, Joaquin Phoenix, Sinead O'Connor and Michelle Pfeiffer have embraced veganism.

 7. Vegans often cite avoiding animal cruelty as their main incentive, but many are also concerned about the damaging effect of animal farming on the environment.
 In 2010, a United Nations report said that agriculture, particularly meat and dairy products, accounts for 70% of world freshwater consumption, 38% of total land use and 19% of greenhouse gas emissions.

-8. A growing number of people now describe themselves as 'part-time' vegans, only eating animal products once or twice a week.
+8. A growing number of people now describe themselves as 'part-time' vegans.
+This usually means only eating animal products once or twice a week.

 9. Vegans really miss cheese.
 When Sainsbury's launched its FreeFrom alternatives to cheese last year, vegans went crazy with excitement!
 Sales in the first month were 300% greater than expected.